godaddy/gasket/packages/gasket-cli/docs/presets.md

 ### Predefined `gasket.config.js`

 Presets can also be used to define predetermined config.
-This will be loaded for app-level commands, such as **build** or **start**, and will resolve into the generated application's `gasket.config.js`.
+This configuration will be loaded for app-level commands, such as **build** or **start**, and will be resolved into the generated application's `gasket.config.js`.

 ```js
 // index.js